 New managers looking to raise funds from LPs face many challenges and obstacles.
 Even if one does have an extensive network within venture capital, fundraising can be difficult.
 Though leveraging your internal network is one of the primary means of fundraising, cold outreach campaigns can be a very successful supplementary tool to build your network if implemented in the proper manner.
 In fact, even seasoned fund managers take on the act of cold outreaching to build their networks with potential LPs on occasion.
-As this is a brilliant way of expanding your network within the venture industry, it is something you should master.
-This article will give you a comprehensive guide to finding LPS and conducting cold outreach.
+As this is a brilliant way of expanding your network within the venture industry, it is something new managers might care to master.
+This article will give you a comprehensive guide to finding LPs and conducting cold outreach.

 When conducting cold outreach, it is important to follow the guidance regarding general solicitation.
 Note that the goal here is not to advertise your fund to the public / the masses, but rather develop means to build long-term relationships with potential LPs.